As regular Write Change Grow readers will know, I left my corporate job in February 2011.

 Have a look for yourself.
 Be inspired to walk down your own road, whatever that may be.

-I have included a few start here and about pages to give you a good feel for the tone and contents of the blogs and well as pages I think you will find interesting and helpful.
+I have included a few Start Here and About pages to give you a good feel for the tone and contents of the blogs as well as pages I think you will find interesting and helpful.

 Escaping the 9 to 5